AkinoriKahata/AkkyForClass/practiceMarkDown.md

 ### Xen's security feature
 **The point of Over whole architecture**
 1. Key component dom0
- - only dom0 can communicate with hardware.
- - domains are separated each other.
+ - Only dom0 can communicate with hardware. domains are separated each other.

 2. XSM (Xen Security Module) and FLASK (Flux Advanced Security Kernel)
- - Provides Mandatory Access contro.
- - control VMM operation
- - Security ENriched LInux (SELinux) in dom0; use network to communicate
+ - Provides **Mandatory Access control**.
+Control VMM operation.
+Security ENriched LInux (SELinux) in dom0; use network to communicate

 3. TCB
  - For tamper proof, Xen has a much larger TCB, and more flexible